Skip to main content

 No single factor is determinative.
 The WAVR-21 does not produce a numerical score that automatically categorizes a subject as high, medium, or low risk.
 It produces a structured professional judgment — a documented evaluation of the evidence, the relevant factors, and the clinical reasoning — that places the individual on a continuum of concern and guides case management decisions.

-What the Assessment Produces
+What Does the Assessment Produce?

 A WAVR-21 assessment produces two outputs: a risk judgment and a case management plan.